zk-org/zk-nvim/README.md

 ```
 This would add a `:ZkFooBar [{options}]` command which will call `fn` with the `options` Lua table as an argument.

+You will probably want to use the [high-level API](#high-level-api) inside of your custom commands.
+For example, the `zk.edit` function in the following examples is from the high-level API.

 *Example 1:*

 Let us add a custom `:ZkOrphans` command that will list all notes that are orphans, i.e. not referenced by any other note.